actions-marketplace-validations/ophub_rockchip-armbian/README.md

 armbian-update
 ```

 If there is a set of kernel files in the current directory, it will be updated with the kernel in the current directory (The 4 kernel files required for the update are `header-xxx.tar.gz`, `boot-xxx.tar.gz`, `dtb-rockchip-xxx.tar.gz`, `modules-xxx.tar.gz`.
 Other kernel files are not required.
 If they exist at the same time, it will not affect the update.
 The system can accurately identify the required kernel files).
-If there is no kernel file in the current directory, it will query and download the latest kernel of the same series from the server for update.
-You can also query the [Optional Kernel](https://github.com/ophub/kernel/tree/main/pub) version (The kernels of rk3588 and other series are not common and must be used separately.
-For example, rock5b can select the kernels in the rk3588 directory.
-FastRhino-R66S/R68S/beikeyun/l1pro can select the kernels in the stable directory.) and update the specified version: `armbian-update 5.10.150 stable`.
-The optional kernel supported by the device can be freely updated, such as from 5.10.150 kernel to 5.15.75 kernel.
+If there is no kernel file in the current directory, it will query and download the latest kernel of the same series from the server. update the specified version: `armbian-update 5.10.150`

+1. `rock5b` can select the kernels in the [rk3588](https://github.com/ophub/kernel/tree/main/pub/rk3588) directory.
+2. `FastRhino-R66S/R68S` can choose the [6.0.y](https://github.com/ophub/kernel/tree/main/pub/stable) kernel in the `stable` directory
+3. `beikeyun/l1pro` can select the all kernels in the [stable](https://github.com/ophub/kernel/tree/main/pub/stable) directory.

 - ### More instructions for use